dovidee/is114-tema05/README.md

 # is114-tema05

-Python project, kindergarten admissions for parents with priority criteria allocation, IS-114, autumn 2024.
+Python and Flask project, kindergarten admissions for parents with priority criteria allocation, IS-114, autumn 2024.